 Customer health score

-The last KPI to keep track of is your customer health score.
-Health scores help you monitor how engaged a particular customer is with your business at any given time or how likely they are to churn.
-A loyal, happy customer will have a high score, while a disgruntled customer looking at competitors would have a low score.
+The customer health score helps you monitor how engaged a customer is with your business and how likely they are to churn.
+A high score usually indicates a loyal customer, while a low score may indicate the opposite.

 How to improve your KPIs